vssssssssss/thinkster-django-angular-tutorial/chapter04.md

      * @memberOf thinkster.authentication.services.Authentication
      */
     function unauthenticate() {
-      delete $cookies.authenticatedUser;
+      delete $cookies.authenticatedAccount;
     }

-Remove the `authenticatedUser` cookie.
+Remove the `authenticatedAccount` cookie.

 Again, don't forget to expose these methods as part of the service:

     var Authentication = {
-      getAuthenticatedUser: getAuthenticatedUser,
+      getAuthenticatedAccount: getAuthenticatedAccount,
       isAuthenticated: isAuthenticated,
       login: login,
       register: register,
-      setAuthenticatedUser: setAuthenticatedUser,
+      setAuthenticatedAccount: setAuthenticatedAccount,
       unauthenticate: unauthenticate
     };

 {x: angularjs_authentication_service_utilities}
-Add `getAuthenticatedUser`, `isAuthenticated`, `setAuthenticatedUser`, and `unauthenticate` methods to your `Authentication` service
+Add `getAuthenticatedAccount`, `isAuthenticated`, `setAuthenticatedAccount`, and `unauthenticate` methods to your `Authentication` service

 Before we move on to the login interface, let's quickly update the `login` method of the `Authentication` service to use one of these new utility methods.
 Replace `Authentication.login` with the following:

     /**
      * @name login
-     * @desc Try to log in with username `username` and password `password`
+     * @desc Try to log in with email `email` and password `password`
-     * @param {string} username The username entered by the user
+     * @param {string} email The email entered by the user
      * @param {string} password The password entered by the user
      * @returns {Promise}
      * @memberOf thinkster.authentication.services.Authentication
      */
-    function login(username, password) {
+    function login(email, password) {
       return $http.post('/api/v1/auth/login/', {
-        username: username, password: password
+        email: email, password: password
       }).then(loginSuccessFn, loginErrorFn);

       /**
        * @name loginSuccessFn
-       * @desc Set the authenticated user and redirect to index */ function loginSuccessFn(data, status, headers, config) {
+       * @desc Set the authenticated account and redirect to index */ function loginSuccessFn(data, status, headers, config) {
-        Authentication.setAuthenticatedUser(data.data);
+        Authentication.setAuthenticatedAccount(data.data);

         window.location = '/';
       }